ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: Interaction Evaluation

-We computed the time it takes to complete each task using the graphical UI and the multimodal UI (see \autoref{fig:time}).
-The average time it takes to complete both tasks using the graphical UI is 63.6 seconds, while the average time it takes to complete a task using the multimodal UI is 33.6 seconds.
+We computed the time it took to complete each task using the graphical UI and the multimodal UI (see \autoref{fig:time}).
+The average time it took to complete each task using the graphical UI was 63.6 seconds, while the average time it took to complete each task using the multimodal UI was 33.6 seconds.
 We used a paired t-test and found that the difference is statistically significant ($p=0.0004, t=3.955$).

 We compared NASA-TLX average scores between the two conditions (see \autoref{fig:survey} left).
 The average NASA-TLX score for the graphical UI is 34.5, while the average NASA-TLX score for the multimodal UI is 24.6 (note: lower is better).
 We used a Wilcoxon test and found that the difference is statistically significant ($p=0.013, z=21$).